-(a) Discuss five benefits that could accrue to ZBL from an effective succession planning policy.
-(10 marks) (b) Illustrate five elements of a comprehensive succession plan.
-(10 marks) (c) Summarise five problems that arose as a result of ZBL's Chairman succession.
-(5 marks) (d) Assess the impact of poor succession planning on ZBL and its stakeholders.
-(5 marks) (e) Evaluate five disadvantages of ZBL practice of having the CEO being promoted to the position of the Chairman.
-(10 marks) Total 40 marks) QUE STION TWO) (a) With reference to corporate governance, distinguish between "law" and "ethics".
-(6 marks) (b) Suggest four ways in which the resource dependency theory could aid decision makers in corporate governance. promoting good (4 marks) (c) Discuss five benefits that might accrue to an organisation as a result of having an advisory y board in place.
-(5 marks) Fotal: 15 marks) QUE STION THREE (a) Describe five statutory duties of directors of a company.
-(5 marks) (b) Highlight five reasons why a company by special resolution may alter the objects in its association. memorandum of (5 marks) (c) Explain five grounds of altering a company's capital clause in the Memorandum of Association (7) on.
-(5 marks) Fotal: 15 marks) OUE STION FOUR (a) Identify five factors to consider before accepting a gift from a client.
-(5 marks) (b) Explain five obstacles an organisation is likely to face when carrying out a social audit.
-(5 marks) (c) Highlight five challenges facing corporate governance in developing countries.
-(5 marks) Fotal: 15 marks) QUE STION FIVE (a) With reference to companies, discuss five objectives of developing a code of ethics.
-(5 marks) (b) With regard to capital markets, suggest five strategies that could be employed to minimise e insider trading.
-(5 marks) (c) Discuss five roles of the Board in ensuring compliance.
-(7 (5 marks) Fotal: 15 marks) CS25 Page 2
+- (a) Discuss five benefits that could accrue to ZBL from an effective succession planning policy.
+(10 marks) - (b) Illustrate five elements of a comprehensive succession plan.
+(10 marks) - (c) Summarise five problems that arose as a result of ZBL's Chairman succession.
+(5 marks) - (d) Assess the impact of poor succession planning on ZBL and its stakeholders.
+(5 marks) - (e) Evaluate five disadvantages of ZBL practice of having the CEO being promoted to the position of the Chairman.
+(10 marks)

-Out of 2
+(Total 40 marks)

+- (a) With reference to corporate governance, distinguish between "law" and "ethics".
+(6 marks) - (b) Suggest four ways in which the resource dependency theory could aid decision makers in promoting good corporate governance.
+(4 marks) - (c) Discuss five benefits that might accrue to an organisation as a result of having an advisory board in place.
+(5 marks)

+OUESTION THREE

+(a) Describe five statutory duties of directors of a company.

+- (b) Highlight five reasons why a company by special resolution may alter the objects in its memorandum of association.
+(5 marks) - (c) Explain five grounds of altering a company's capital clause in the Memorandum of Association.
+(5 marks)

+(a) Identify five factors to consider before accepting a gift from a client.

+(b) Explain five obstacles an organisation is likely to face when carrying out a social audit.

+(c) Highlight five challenges facing corporate governance in developing countries.

+OUESTION FIVE

+(a) With reference to companies, discuss five objectives of developing a code of ethics.

+- (b) With regard to capital markets, suggest five strategies that could be employed to minimise insider trading.
+(5 marks) - (c) Discuss five roles of the Board in ensuring compliance.